Skip to Content

 non toxic dinnerware

 Launched in 1970, Corelle is a dinnerware brand that uses three layers of tempered glass known as Vitrelle®.
-Durable, lightweight, and chip resistant, Corelle has long been a popular choice for dinnerware.
+Durable, lightweight, and chip resistant, Corelle has long been a popular choice for dinnerware sets.

 However, their products manufactured prior to 2005 contain lead, so it’s best to stick to their newer ranges.
 For a safer choice, stick to their white color ranges, such as the Corelle White Frost Collection, which can be used in the oven and microwave and is dishwasher safe and are a great option for an affordable price.